5 Benefits of Art Therapy for Addiction Recovery

 Past addiction doesn't have to be an absolute deal breaker.
 However, some situations can lead to an unhealthy

-It can be easy to focus on your partner's health and well-being when they are recovering from drug or alcohol
+It can be easy to focus on your partner's health and well-being when they are recovering from drugs or alcohol.

 stay healthy, cope with stress and prevent negative reactions to future stress.